Policies and Procedures

 Work Transfers.
 Transferring hours from one position to another is an online process that begins here.
 Both your current supervisor and new supervisor will need to agree to the transfer.
 Once both supervisors agree to the transfer, then Student Financial Services will enter the change to the system.
 Students will get an email notification that a student employment change has happened.
 The student can see the updated work assignments by logging into The Hub.

 Transferring all or part of assigned hours from one position to another is not permitted until a student and their supervisor(s) have completed the work transfer process.
-Student Financial Services must then approve and enter a position change before the Business Office can process a paycheck.
+Student Financial Services must approve and process the transfer to create a timesheet.
+You can not begin your position until this process is completed.

 Residential Assistants and Additional Work Hours

-Once you have been assigned work in a department, you will have an online timesheet that will show on the Hub.
-Student hours MUST be recorded as they are worked, rather than filled in at the end of the pay period.
-Both you and your work supervisor must approve timesheets.
+Once you have been assigned work in a department, you will have a time sheet on The Hub.
+Students MUST record hours as they are worked, rather than filled in at the end of the pay period.
+Both you and your work supervisor must approve time sheets.

 Termination of Student Employees